Constitution

 PARAGRAPH 2 Any member who is not financially indebted to the Society may resign at any time by presenting his written resignation to the Secretary-Treasurer, who shall notify the membership in the next issue of the Society’s monthly publication and drop the member from the list in the next annual yearbook.

 PARAGRAPH 3 A member of any grade in the Society may be expelled from the Society by a two-thirds vote of the entire Board of Directors for willful disregard of the Society’s principles and purposes, or for conduct detrimental to the society’s welfare, or for conviction of a crime.
 Such members shall receive a written copy of the charges against them and shall have the right of a hearing before the Board of Directors before final action is taken on their case.
-The expulsion of any member and the reason therefor shall be published in the appropriate Society publication.
 A person whose membership has been revoked may be reinstated only upon two-thirds majority vote of the entire Board of Directors, and the Board, before such reinstatement, shall satisfy itself that the cause for complaint has been corrected.

 CHAPTER VII - FEES AND DUES